johnsonjh/octocrabby/README.md

 # GitHub block list management

-Octocrabby is a small set of command-line tools and [Octocrab][octocrab] extensions that are focused on managing block lists on [GitHub][github].
+Octocrabby is a small set of command-line tools and Octocrab extensions that are focused on managing block lists on GitHub.

-This project is an answer to a [similar tool designed to facilitate cyber-bullying and harassment](https://github.com/travisbrown/octocrabby).
+This project is an answer to a [similar tool designed to facilitate cyber-bullying, abuse, and harassment](https://github.com/travisbrown/octocrabby).

-It identifies those with the courage to stand up and fight online harassment and abuse by signing the [open letter][rms-support-letter] supporting Richard Stallman.
+It identifies GitHub users with the courage to stand against organized cyberbullying, mob harassment, and online abuse, who have signed the open letter in support of Richard Stallman.

 This letter has been signed by thousands of GitHub users (who I totally want to donate free open source support to!)

 ## Usage

-This project is made with [Rust][rust], so you need Rust and [Cargo][cargo] installed to use it.
-If you've followed [these instructions][rust-installation] and cloned this repo locally, you can build the CLI by running the following command from the project directory:
+You need Rust and Cargo installed to build the program.

+You can build the CLI by running the following command from the project directory:

 ```bash
 $ cargo build --release
 ```

-Most operations require a [GitHub personal access token][github-token], which you currently have to provide as a command-line option.
-If you want to use the mass-blocking functionality, you'll need to select the `user` scope when creating your token.
-If you only want to generate reports or export your follower or block lists, that shouldn't be necessary.
+Some operations require a GitHub personal access token, which you currently have to provide as a command-line option.

 ### Contributor reports